ilbers/isar/RECIPE-API-CHANGELOG.md

     - the conversions appends its own type, e.g. the output file of a conversion `xz` would be ${IMAGE_FULLNAME}.${type}.xz
     - a final chown is appended automatically

+### Handling of variables USERS and GROUPS is moved to image post processing

+The user and groups defined by the variables `USERS` and `GROUPS` was moved from image configuration to image post processing.
+The users and groups are now created after all packages are installed.